architect/arc.codes/src/shared/en/aws/guides-http.md

 Note:

-- HTTP endpoints are slower with sessions enabled becuase its marshalling data to and from DynamoDB
+- HTTP endpoints are slower with sessions enabled due to marshalling data to and from DynamoDB
-- To disable session support, remove the `SESSION_TABLE_NAME` environment variable from the Lambda configuration in the AWS console (wherein session becomes a pass thru)
+- To disable session support, remove the `SESSION_TABLE_NAME` environment variable from the Lambda configuration in the AWS console (wherein session becomes a passthrough)
 - If disabled you can also delete any corresponding session tables from DynamoDB

 ## Middleware Pattern